boozallen/jenkins-templating-engine/docs/concepts/library-development/parameterizing-libraries.md

 ## Accessing Library Configurations Within Steps

 The Jenkins Templating Engine injects a `config` variable into each step.
-This `config` variable is a map whose keys are the library parameters that have been provided through the pipeline configuration.
+This `config` variable is a map whose keys are the library parameters that have been provided through the Pipeline Configuration.

-The `config` variable is only resolvable within a library step and only contains the configuration for the step's library.
+The `config` variable is only resolvable within a Library Step and only contains the configuration for the step's library.

 !!! note
-    If you need to access the entire aggregated pipeline configuration, JTE injects a `pipelineConfig` variable that can be accessed anywhere.
+    If you need to access the entire aggregated Pipeline Configuration, JTE injects a `pipelineConfig` variable that can be accessed anywhere.

 ## Validating Library Configurations

-The pipeline configuration doesn't inherently perform type checking or validation.
+The Pipeline Configuration doesn't inherently perform type checking or validation.

 Library developers can choose to provide a [Library Configuration File](./library-configuration-file.md) at the root of the library's directory which will assist with library parameter validation.